How Long Is GTA 6? The 75-Hour Story Length Leak Explained

 How This Compares to Past Rockstar Games

-Technical analysis shows how Rockstar has been increasing both mission complexity and narrative depth with each release.
+Rockstar has been increasing both mission complexity and narrative depth with each release, and GTA 6 is shaping up to continue that trend hard.

-- GTA 6 (rumored): 100+ missions with dual main character structure
+- GTA 6 (leak-based) — 100+ missions with a dual main character structure

-The dual main character system featuring Jason Duval and Lucia could naturally extend the campaign length.
-Character switching mechanics suggest each character could have unique mission chains that eventually converge.
+The dual main character system featuring Jason Duval and Lucia is one of the biggest reasons the campaign length could scale up.
+Character switching mechanics mean each lead character could have unique mission chains that eventually converge - effectively giving Rockstar two parallel storylines to develop and payoff.

-- More time to explore Vice City’s expanded map
+- More time to explore Vice City and the wider Leonida state

 What This Could Mean for GTA 6’s World and Structure